nuodb/nuodb-cp-docs/content/docs/administration/troubleshoot/canaryrolloutfailed.md

 ## Impact

-The decired change delivered by the canary is not enforced on some targets.
+The desired change delivered by the canary was not enforced on some targets.
 Inspect the `.spec.patch` field to determine if this is a configuration change or NuoDB product version upgrade.
 Changes in the service tiers are typically delivered via canary rollouts by updating the tier revision number (e.g. `{"spec":{"type":{"tierRef":{"revision":"2"}}}}`).